blawson69/LootGenerator/README.md

 Note: If you wish to reset the database to start another campaign and you have customized any of the tables, you can skip the [`--setup` command](#--setup) and simply re-import data from those tables.

+---
-This script and its contents are permissible under the Wizards of the Coast's Fan Content Policy.
-Portions of the data used are property of and © Wizards of the Coast LLC.
+_This script and its contents are permissible under the Wizards of the Coast's [Fan Content Policy](https://company.wizards.com/fancontentpolicy).
+Portions of the data used are property of and © Wizards of the Coast LLC._